-Two last ways to refer to a page is using the reference expressed in so-called mixed endian hexadecimal or using a decimal reference.
+The two last ways to refer to a page is using the reference expressed in so-called mixed endian hexadecimal-which the kana reference is based on-or using a decimal reference.
 Cf. [1] and the Reference section in the source or pyk code in a Logiweb page.
 The reference section-known as the BIBLIOGRAPHY-of a Logiweb page will be introduced shortly.